As our Bedrock Data marketing team prioritized growth initiatives for Q2, improving engagement and conversions on our website was a key priority.

 I experienced that first hand.
 I published this post on Saturday, and by Sunday I heard from Drift's CEO David Cancel to express interest in learning more about the HubSpot integration challenge, and by Monday Drift's VP of Product Craig Daniel was in our office to talk about it.
 Craig told us that Drift's on the case, along with sharing some other cool upcoming features around reporting and routing.

-Next up is rolling it out for our customer success and support teams, including interface via our help site and in-product.
+Next up at Bedrock Data is rolling it out for our customer success and support teams, including interface via our help site and in-product.
 Given the back and forth our support team typically has with customers, it’s sure to improve the customer experience for that interaction - and help to resolve questions more quickly.